Callie sat very still. “How long will you be gone?”

 She said sadly, “He told me he was going to the office.”

 Daniel exploded from his chair.
 “Typical!
-He knew I was coming here and he ran off to hide in his office.”
+He knew I was coming here to talk with him and he ran off to hide in his office.”

 Hank sensed that the anger was covering up a deeper pain, and evidently Mrs. Alverson had the same idea.
 She got up and put her hand on Daniel’s arm.
 “Son, you have to understand how hurt he was when you didn’t join his firm.
 He’s never gotten over it.”